florianm/shiny-timeseries/instructions.md

 * The CKAN dataset must carry the tag `format_csv_ts` in order to show up in `Choose dataset`.
-* The dataset title should include the area ("SBMPA" or "Shark Bay Marine Protected Areas" or "Shark Bay MPA") and the asset name (what the data is about, e.g. "Seagrass cover", "Finfish abundance", "Boat registrations").
+* The dataset title should include the area ("SBMPA" or "Shark Bay Marine Protected Areas"
+preferred: "Shark Bay MPA") and the asset name (what the data is about, e.g. "Seagrass cover", "Finfish abundance", "Boat registrations").
 Type into the select box to filter!
 * The data must be attached to the dataset as CSV resource in the format described below.
 * A figure must be attached to the dataset as PDF resource.